Welcome to Jamestowne Society

 The Spring 2015 Newsletter is available: click here

 Qualifying Ancestor removed: John Rogers who was a Burgess has no proven descendants.
-The John Rogers who dies in Surry County has not been proven to the same who served as a Burgess from James City.
+The John Rogers who died in Surry County has not been proven to the same who served as a Burgess from James City.

 New Qualifying Ancestors recently added: Sarah ( ) Chew, wife of John Chew; Rev. Thomas Hampton, Anglican Minister in York and James City counties 1640-1680; Joan ( ) Bennett, wife of Samuel Bennett and Thomas Chapman, listed in the Muster 1624/5; Cornelius Dabney, Indian Interpreter; Thomas Busby, Indian Interpreter; King James I of England, signed charter of the Virginia Company.